April 2021 – March 2022 Published April 2023

 The proportion of male and female employees across all quartiles of our workforce is relatively evenly split with:

 This statement explains why there is a gender pay gap within our organisation and what we are doing to reduce this gap.

 Why we have a gender pay gap

-Our workforce consists of 82% women and 18% men; as is commonplace within our industry, the majority of our workforce is female.
-Care giving roles are primarily undertaken by women throughout our industry and the organisation which generally attract lower rates of remuneration.
+Our workforce consists of 82% women and 18% men and as is commonplace within our industry, the majority of our workforce is female.
+Care giving roles are primarily undertaken by women throughout the industry and the organisation which generally attract lower rates of remuneration.
 It is also the case that as an organisation we employ bank workers who work ad hoc shifts and irregular hours and are routinely women.
-Notwithstanding this, we are proud to report a negligible pay gap within our organisation.
+Notwithstanding this, the all of our management positions are occupied by women.

 Our pay structure is banded according to role only, not gender, meaning that pay differentiation only occurs as a result of an employee's position.
 Similarly, bonus pay is determined by position and performance, not by gender.
 All remuneration rates within the Group are competitive and in line with market practices.
 Accordingly, we are satisfied that our existing pay structure and/or rewards policy are compliant with the Equality Act.
-We do, however, acknowledge the desire to recruit more men into care giving roles and to provide the opportunity for internal progression for all employees and to increase the number of men holding management level roles within the organisation.
+We do, however, acknowledge the desire to recruit more men into care giving roles, to provide the opportunity for internal progression for all employees and to increase the number of men holding management level roles within the organisation.

 Though not yet at the level to which we aspire, our organisation does have a mix of genders in roles of all types.
-Our commitment to improving this balance is shown by the increase in male employees entering the organisation in care giving roles and a notable increase in the percentage of male employees in the lower and lower middle quartiles since our last published report.
-In addition, the changes that we have made in recent years has helped us to reduce the median gender pay gap by nearly three quarters.
+Our commitment to improving this balance is shown by the increase in male employees entering the organisation in care giving roles as shown by an 2.2% increase in the number of male employees in the lower middle quartile in comparison to last year.
+In addition, we are delighted to have increased the number of male employees in the upper quartile by 3.2% since our last published report also.

 How we intend to continue to address the gender pay gap